Fpsska/Fpsska/README.md

 ### Hi there 👋,
 <!-- ![](https://i.pinimg.com/736x/9f/76/3a/9f763a5d299cdb4e0cb731386f96c18d.jpg) -->

 I'm Eugene from Saint-Petersburg, and I do projects on Frontend Development.
-I enjoy learning and working with frameworks like React and Redux, as well as work with Redux-Toolkit.
+I enjoy learning and working with frameworks like React with state manager Redux, as well as work with Redux-Toolkit.

 Skills: REACT / REDUX / REDUX-TOOLKIT / GIT / JS / HTML / CSS / BOOTSTRAP / ANT DESIGN